MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-power-bi-semantic-model-refresh.md

 ## Create an Apache Airflow connection to connect with Power BI workspace

-1. Select on the "View Airflow connections" to see a list of all the connections configured.
+1. Select on the "View Airflow connections" to see a list of all the connections are configured.

    :::image type="content" source="media/data-workflows/view-apache-airflow-connection.png" lightbox="media/data-workflows/view-apache-airflow-connection.png" alt-text="Screenshot to view Apache Airflow connection.":::

-2. Add the new connection, use `Generic` connection type.
+2. Add the new connection.
+You may use `Generic` connection type.
 Store the following fields:
-    * <strong>Connection Id:</strong> The Connection Id.
+    * <strong>Connection ID:</strong> The Connection ID.
     * <strong>Connection Type:</strong>Generic
-    * <strong>Login:</strong>The Client Id of your service principal.
+    * <strong>Login:</strong>The Client ID of your service principal.
     * <strong>Password:</strong>The Client secret of your service principal.
-    * <strong>Extra:</strong>{"tenantId": The Tenant Id of your service principal.}
+    * <strong>Extra:</strong>{"tenantId": The Tenant ID of your service principal.}

 3. Select Save.